Effective date: 8 October 2020

 This Common Time Refunds and Cancellation Policy (the “Policy”) is incorporated by reference to Common Time Terms and Conditions available at https://commontime.online/terms-and-conditions/ and form a part thereto.
 Any capitalised terms not defined herein have the meaning defined in the Terms.

 Rebookings.
-To ensure that the Educators are satisfied with their use of COMMON TIME, we provide the Educators with a possibility to rebook another Session, if the Educator wishes to cancel the booked Session prior to the approval of the Provider (the Providers are required to respond to your booking inquiries within 24 hours).
-The Session cancelled by the Educator can be rebooked with the same or alternative Provider.
+To ensure that the Educators are satisfied with their use of COMMON TIME, we provide the Educators with a possibility to rebook another Lesson, if the Educator wishes to cancel the booked Lesson prior to the approval of the Provider (the Providers are required to respond to your booking inquiries within 24 hours).
+The Lesson cancelled by the Educator can be rebooked with the same or alternative Provider.
 In the event the same or alternative Provider is unavailable for rebooking, a refund may be applied in extenuating circumstances.
 We reserve the right, but are under no obligation, to issue refunds on a case-by-case basis.
 If the Educator is eligible for a refund, we will issue a refund equal to the pre-authorized Fees (if any) for the respective booking within commercially reasonable time, but no later than 14 days.
 Please note that the Commission is not refundable and may be deducted from the refunded Fees.
 We will refund the Fees by using the Payment Processor used by the Educator initially.

 Cancellation by the Provider.
 If you use COMMON TIME as the Educator and your booking is cancelled by the Provider, we will provide you with a list of alternative Providers for further booking, subject to the applicable Fees.
 If you do not accept any of the alternative Providers proposed by us or no Providers are available, no Fees will be charged to you or a refund shall be issued at our sole discretion.

-Cancellation of the Sessions by the Provider.
+Cancellation of the Lessons by the Provider.
 If you use COMMON TIME as the Provider and you cancel Educator’s booking after the confirmation of the booking and no reasonable extenuating circumstances are provided by you, the amount equal to the Commission for the respective booking will be debited from your Account or, if no sufficient funds are available in your Account, we will submit a request to charge your payment method.
 Moreover, we reserve the right to charge you a penalty, in our sole discretion, or take other corrective measures, including, but not limited to, (i) publishing information about the cancelled booking on your Account, (ii) limiting or disabling your access to the calendar of COMMON TIME for further bookings for a limited period of time (e.g., for a period of the cancelled training), or (iii) suspending or disabling your use of COMMON TIME.
-You will be notified about the potential penalties or corrective measures prior to cancelling the confirmed Educator’s bookings.
+You will be notified about the potential penalties or corrective measures prior to canceling the confirmed Educator’s bookings.
 We reserve the right but are no under any obligation to take into account the extenuating circumstances related to the Educator’s booking cancelled by you.
 We reserve the right to review all cancellations made by the Providers and decide, at our sole discretion, what corrective measures should be taken.
 The respective Providers shall be informed about our decision and the applied corrective measures no later than 14 days.
 If you do not approve Educator’s booking, the booking request will automatically expire and the Educator will be notified about your cancellation of the booking request.
 In such a case, no Fees shall be deducted from the Educator Account for the cancelled booking and no Commission will be charged to you.

 Consumer right of withdrawal.
 We respect consumer rights and comply with the applicable consumer protection laws.
 If you use COMMON TIME as the Educator who is a consumer (i.e., you act wholly or mainly outside the scope of your trade, business, or profession), you have the right to withdraw from the service contract with us within the period of 14 days after the service contract was concluded, unless the provision of the services was completed by us.
 In order to terminate the service contract and receive a refund, you must inform us of your decision to withdraw from the contract by email.
-If you have already used our services (e.g., participated in the Sessions) prior to communicating your desire to withdraw from the service contract with us, we reserve the right to charge you proportionally for the services used and return the Fees paid for the unused services only (if any).
+If you have already used our services (e.g., participated in the Lessons) prior to communicating your desire to withdraw from the service contract with us, we reserve the right to charge you proportionally for the services used and return the Fees paid for the unused services only (if any).
 If you have fully used all services for which the service contract was concluded, you cannot exercise your right of withdrawal.
 We will refund the Fees by using our third-party payment processor.
 In any case, you will not incur any fees as a result of the refund.
 If you act as a business, trader, or use COMMON TIME for professional purposes, you are not entitled to exercise your right of withdrawal.

 Limitation of liability.
 Neither the Company nor the Providers shall be liable to the Educator for the bookings that are cancelled due to the circumstances outside Company’s or Providers’ reasonable control, such as the force majeure events, including, but not limited to: acts of God; strikes; work stoppages; accidents; acts of war or terrorism; civil or military disturbances; nuclear or natural catastrophes and interruptions; and shortage of supply, breakdowns, loss or malfunctions of utilities and communications or computer (software and hardware) services.
 This Policy does not apply to cancellations occurring in such circumstances.